ortexx/winston-transport-sequelize/README.md

 });
 ```

 Sequelize model will be created after sequelize.sync()

+You can find model in `transport.model`

 # More
 This transport has its own method `.clear([lifetime])`

 You can clear table using this.
-Lifetime option for filtering by "updateAt" field.
+Lifetime(ms) option for filtering by "updateAt" field.